 When power supply consistency and dependability are of the utmost importance, a battery is a great option.
 Certain places are more prone to power outages than others.
 Since a battery backup can store energy, they are useful to have in case of a power outage if your panels can’t produce electricity for any reason.
 They activate instantly upon the house losing power, so you might not even realize that the power went out.

 Batteries make your solar power use much more practical and convenient.
 However, batteries are one of the most expensive components of a solar system, so it’s important that you understand what you’re buying before you make the investment.
-In order to get optimal performance from your system and maximum life out of your batteries, you must carefully decide on the size, type, and number of batteries you will need to fuel your home.
+In order to get optimal performance from your system and the maximum life out of your batteries, you must carefully decide on the size, type, and the number of batteries you will need to fuel your home.

 See how LG Chem can give you energy storage with their solar battery here!

 Fuel cells work like batteries, but they do not run down or need recharging.
 They produce electricity and heat as long as they are supplied with fuel.
 Fuel cells can power small devices such as your phone or computer, or even larger objects such as a car.

 Fuel cells can also provide energy to your home.
 Even though they are often powered by natural gas, they are a much more expensive option compared to a standard gas-powered generator.
 They could end up costing around $4500 per kW instead of $800.
 Therefore, while it is a good option to offer you extra power when necessary, it makes more sense for most people to choose a generator or solar battery.